- Well suited for light deburring of brass and aluminum parts

 So we need a longer time to cast the plastic media.

 In the summertime, room temperature is higher.
 So we need a shorter time to solidify — the casting time versus room temperature recorded in the workshop.

 Therefore, our plastic vibratory tumbling medium quality is the same, whether made in winter or summer.

-After casting, the plastic media de-molds and stores in the insulation room for over 24 hours.
+After casting, the plastic media is de-molded and stored in the insulation room for over 24 hours.

-With this procedure, plastic tumbling media increase 40% of service life.
+With this procedure, plastic tumbling media increases 40% of service life.

 The final step of production is self-tumbling.

 We remove excessive burrs, grease, and dirt from the plastic media surface in a vibratory finishing machine.

 After that, we pack the media in bags.